Blind spots and biases: the dangers of ignoring eccentricity in gravitational-wave signals from binary black holes: Biases: Mischaracterizing eccentric binaries with parameter estimation

-\item The posterior for $\chi_\text{p}$ peaks towards 0 for the $q=2$ and $q=3$ cases, showing little to no evidence of spin-precession in the signal.
-For $q=1$, the $\chi_p$ posterior is uninformative.
-Both the uninformative posterior and posteriors that peak towards $0$ support the conclusion that \textbf{eccentricity is not confused for spin-induced precession in long-duration signals from low-mass BBH}. \end{itemize}
+\item In Fig.~\ref{fig:hist_chip_ns_inj}, it can be seen that the posteriors for $\chi_\text{p}$ peak toward 0 for the $q=2$ and $q=3$ cases.
+Since $\chi_\text{p}$ is a measure of the misalignment of spins in a binary system, these posteriors peaking toward zero indicate little to no evidence of spin-precession in the signal.
+For $q=1$, the $\chi_p$ posterior for eccentric injection is uninformative.
+Both the uninformative posterior and posteriors that peak toward $0$ support the conclusion that \textbf{eccentricity is not confused for spin-induced precession in long-duration signals from low-mass BBH}. \end{itemize}

-For the $q=3$ case, the slight deviation of posteriors from the injected value for the quasi-circular injection (top left panel of Figure \ref{fig:hist-ns-as-ps}) is most likely due to systematic differences between the injection and the recovery waveform.
+For the $q=3$ case, the slight deviation of posteriors from the injected value for the quasi-circular injection (top left panel of Fig.~\ref{fig:hist-ns-as-ps}) is most likely due to systematic differences between the injection and the recovery waveform.
 Even at a reasonably modest eccentricity of $e_{20}\sim0.1$, the chirp mass posterior is shifted enough that the injected value is not recovered within $90\%$ confidence.
 Further, for a non-spinning eccentric system with moderate total mass ($M=35 M_\odot$), the presence of eccentricity in the signal is not mimicked by a spin-precessing quasi-circular waveform.
 This is consistent with the findings of \citet{Romero-Shaw:2022fbf}, who find that eccentricity and spin-precession may be distinguished in signals with long inspirals coming from low-mass BBH due to the signal duration exceeding the timescale upon which modulations induced by eccentricity differ significantly from those induced by spin-precession.
 The fact that the spin posteriors are similar for both eccentric and quasi-circular injections also implies that a lack of spin can be confidently identified in low-mass systems regardless of their eccentricity.